-As dog owners, we’re used to dealing with our fluffy buddy’s various quirks every day.
+As dog owners, we’re used to dealing with our fluffy buddy’s various daily quirks.

 Why does my dog rub his face on me?

-A dog will rub his face on your to convey his affection towards you.
+A dog will rub his face on yours to convey his affection toward you.
 Similarly, it’s his way of marking you with his scent and accepting you as his master.
-Rubbing its face might be a sign that they want you to scratch their head.
-Oftentimes, they are just asking for more treats!
+It might be a sign that they want you to scratch their head.
+Often, they are just asking for more treats!